cs160-fall2015/github-plus-university/guides/git-and-github.md

 ## Motivation

-The motivation for using Git and GitHub for ComS 342 has two parts.
+The motivation for using Git and GitHub for CS160 has two parts.

 The first part is a convenience factor for the instrutor and TAs.
 Not surprisingly, BlackBoard isn't the most friendly for assignments dealing with